hydro-informatics/hydro-informatics.github.io/_sources/numerics/pre-slf-tm.md

 The **Edit** menu enables editing Blue Kenue objects, such as lines, point sets, or meshes.

-The **Tools** menu provides routines that can be applied to particular Blue Kenue objects, or for combining objects.
+The **Tools** menu provides routines that can be applied to particular Blue Kenue objects or for combining objects.
 In particular, this tutorial will make use of the **Map Objects...** tool.

 (bk-files)=
 ## Files and Objects